Sørvágur: Climate

 Vágar has colder and snowier winters than most places in the archipelago.
 Lower temperatures combined with higher precipitation are responsible for this, and measurable snow cover can be seen- a rarity in the Faroe Islands, in which snow cover (in areas which regularly experience it) is usually limited to a thin coating.
 The airport, at which data is recorded, is also located at a higher altitude on the island (84 meters above sea level), which might result in lower temperatures and higher precipitation than lower-lying areas on the island.
 Frost occurs on average on 62 days of the year, the most out of all stations included in the records of the Danish Meteorological Institute.

+Climate data for Vágar Airport, Vágar, 84 m.a.s.l.